Through the National Policing Board, the Home Secretary sets out four strategic policing pillars:

 A significant proportion of homicides within the force area are related to Serious and Organised Crime.
 The force has laid out a homicide prevention strategy, for which Serious and Organised Crime is a key priority.
 Through this strategy, Merseyside Police has a strong focus on firearms and targeting Serious and Organised Crime groups through a variety of overt and covert means.

 Knife-enabled homicide has been on a decreasing trend over the last eight years.
 We have seen a decreasing trend for hospital admissions for assaults with a knife or sharp object.
-We have seen a 5.1% decrease in knife crime in 2021 compared to 2019.

 We continue to work with our partners to tackle the blight that knives cause through our work within the Violence Reduction Partnership.
 Domestic related homicides continue to feature within the Merseyside Homicide picture.
 Tackling domestic abuse, coercion and control is a key priority for Merseyside Police and our partners